-- 1. The Board of Directors have fixed the close of business on August 17, 2023 as the record date for determining those persons whose names appear on our Register of Members as holders of our ordinary shares (collectively, our "Shareholders") who will be entitled to notice of and to vote at the Annual General Meeting, and to receive copies of this notice, the accompanying Form of Proxy, Proxy Statement and the notice of availability of the Company's annual report on Form 20-F for the financial year ended March 31, 2023 (the "Annual Report"). - 2.
-A Shareholder entitled to attend and vote at the Annual General Meeting is entitled to appoint a proxy or proxies to attend the Annual General Meeting and to vote on his behalf.
-A proxy need not be a Shareholder.
-A Form of Proxy, which should be completed in accordance with the instructions printed thereon, is enclosed with this document.
-The appointment of a proxy will not prevent a Shareholder from subsequently attending and voting at the Annual General Meeting in person.
+1. The Board of Directors have fixed the close of business on May 15, 2024 as the record date for determining those persons whose names appear on our Register of Members as holders of our ordinary shares (collectively, our "Shareholders") who will be entitled to notice of and to vote at the Annual General Meeting, and to receive copies of this notice, the accompanying Proxy Statement, Form of Proxy, and the notice of availability of the Company's annual report on Form 20-F for the financial year ended March 31, 2024 (the "Annual Report").